We’re Redefining Digital Pathology

-The original concept for Augmentiqs revolved around augmented reality of the existing microscope, and the ability for pathologists to access computer-assisted diagnostic tools directly inside the microscope eyepiece.
+The original concept for ARM revolved around augmented reality of the existing microscope, and the ability for pathologists to access computer-assisted diagnostic tools directly inside the microscope eyepiece.

-By performing image analysis directly on optical view of the glass slide, pathologists can work faster and improve clinical excellence, while saving valuable time by not scanning the slide.
+By performing image analysis directly on optical view of the glass slide, pathologists can work faster and improve clinical excellence, while saving valuable time and money by not scanning the slide.

 Today, Augmentiqs is changing the entire concept of digital pathology by enabling vital toolsets within the classic workflow, including artificial intelligence and open-source computer-assisted diagnosis via an Open API.
 By creating a digital pathology ecosystem within the existing microscope, Augmentiqs is truly redefining digital pathology.

-With an eye towards the future, Augmetiqs is continuing to develop new microscope technologies that will utilize augmented reality and innovative software to enhance the pathology workflow.
+With an eye towards the future, Augmentiqs is continuing to develop new microscope technologies that will utilize augmented reality and innovative software to enhance the pathology workflow.